KonstantinosChanioglou/CWS/README.md

 4) Adaptors implement HL7 and trigger with the appropriate system to execute the UF

 Next Steps:
-1) Assign variable from the class and utilize it in the BPMN!!!
+1) Create Broker
+2) Add functionality to the TemperatureTaking to publish topics
+3) Implement Adaptor to sub/pub
+4) Implement example External system to respond to the request.